sbogucki12/GolfCard/README.md

 ## Upcoming To-Dos

+[ ] - Build core functionality in the React app

+[ ] - Integrate Redux to manage state

+[ ] - Format and style main view

 [ ] - Exception Handling in the Web APi Controller

 [ X ] - Use Axios call to refresh React app state